 • British Open: 1901, 1905, 1906, 1908, 1910

 Awards and Honors:

 • Member, World Golf Hall of Fame

 Braid took up the game as a young child and won his first local tournament at age 8.
 His game developed along with an interest in clubmaking, and in 1893 he took a position as clubmaker in London.

 He switched to an aluminum-headed putter in 1900 (from a wooden-headed model) and his putting improved.
-In 1901, he won his first British Open, and he won five more by 1910 - reaching 5 before either Vardon or Taylor.
+In 1901, he won his first British Open, and he won four more by 1910 - reaching five Open titles before either Vardon or Taylor.

 Through 1911, Braid also won the British Professional Match Play four times and the French Open once.
 He retired from competitive golf in 1912, joining Walton Heath as its club professional.
 He remained at Walton Heath until his death.